justinkraaijenbrink/locality-sensitive-hashing/README.md

 In order to get the file running, you should have the following file in the same (sub)folder as the main.py file:
 	- user_movie_rating.npy
+This file can be requested by sending an e-mail to justinkraaijenbrink@outlook.com.

 Use the following command line: python main.py -d /very/long/path/to/user_movie_rating.npy -s seed -m js/cs/dcs Where seed should be an integer and one can choice to use js (Jaccard Similarity), cs (Cosine Similarity) or dcs (Discrete Cosine Similarity)